Warsaw Investor Care logo

 Building legal structure review before shortlisting

 In Żoliborz, the legal form of ownership (full title, cooperative share, TBS) affects renovation rights, resale freedoms and financing options.
-We clarify ownership structure before shortlisting any building, so clients are comparing equivalent legal products rather than legally mismatched alternatives.
+We clarify this before shortlisting any building.

 03